Also see the entries in the Monash Course Finder.

 The Diploma in Languages is an extra undergraduate qualification that can be taken while studying another degree.
 It is the equivalent of a language major (48 points of study) and is appropriate for both beginners and those with a language background, as there are several entry levels.
-Languages offered are Chinese, French, German, Indonesian, Italian, Japanese, Korean, Spanish, and Ukrainian.
+Languages offered are Chinese, French, German, Indonesian, Italian, Japanese, Korean and Spanish.

 Why study a Diploma in Languages?

 Undertaking language studies will boost your appeal to prospective employers.

 Many organisations require personnel who can communicate effectively with international companies or are able to easily move overseas to work.

 - Competency in a language other than English comparable to that of an Arts student majoring in the discipline;

 - an understanding of the culture(s) and society(ies) associated with the language;

 - enhanced possibilities for professional experience in the country(ies) where the language is spoken.

 Studying a language also hones general skills.
 For example, language learning requires keen listening, and switching between languages develops flexible thinking patterns and sharper evaluation and comprehension.
 These skills are valuable for any career.

 Students enrolled in a Monash Arts or non-Arts undergraduate (single or double) or postgraduate masters by coursework degree